Multi-agent pathfinding: Types of Collisions

 When formalizing a MAPF problem, it is possible to decide which conflicts are allowed and which are forbidden.
-A unified standard about permitted and denied conflicts does not exist, however vertex and edge conflicts are udually not allowed.
+A unified standard about permitted and denied conflicts does not exist, however vertex and edge conflicts are usually not allowed.

 Objective Functions

 When computing single-agent plans, the aim is to maximize a user-defined objective function.
 There is not a standard objective function to adopt, however the most common are: